 All staff and Governors at the school have safeguarding training which is refreshed at least every three years as well as having undertaken the Channel Awareness (counter terrorism) module online.
 All teaching staff also receive a safeguarding, health & safety and basic first aid summary refresher each year.

 All staff at the school offer support to children in need but Mrs Claire Ferens, Mrs Nicky Andrews, Mr Henry Rose and Mrs Jackie Hubbard provide dedicated guidance and help to individual children who suffer difficulties related to issues in school or at home.
 Mrs Nicky Andrews and Mr Henry Rose undertook the comprehensive Emotional Literacy Support Assistant (ELSA) training during 2015/16 to further improve the support we offer children who need particular help.
 As part of this programme they receive regular, continued supervision with the Local Authority Educational Psychology service.

 There is a wealth of Safeguarding information, support materials and guidance available on the internet.
-Here are some notably useful Safeguarding weblinks.
+Here are some notably useful Safeguarding weblinks and Safeguarding Policy.
 If you come across a website that you feel would be useful for other parents, please let us know and we can add it to our list.

 Useful links regarding Safeguarding:

 Hill View School is also a proud member of SCIB (Safeguarding Children in Banbury)